apache/arrow-nanoarrow/docs/source/getting-started.md

 an outer function that presents a more idiomatic interface (e.g., returning `std::optional<>` or throwing an exception) and an inner function that uses nanoarrow-style error handling.
-Embracing `NANOARROW_RETURN_NOT_OK()` is key to hapiness when using the nanoarrow library.
+Embracing `NANOARROW_RETURN_NOT_OK()` is key to happiness when using the nanoarrow library.

 Third, let's discuss memory management.
 Because nanoarrow is implemented in C and provides a C interface, the library by default uses C-style memory management